nrfconnect/sdk-nrf/samples/cellular/lte_ble_gateway/README.rst

          west build --board nrf9160dk_nrf52840@1.1.0

 #.
 Verify that the programming was successful.
-   Use a terminal emulator, like PuTTY, to connect to the second serial port and check the output.
+   Use a terminal emulator, like nRF Connect Serial Terminal, to connect to the second serial port and check the output.
-   See :ref:`putty` for the required settings.
+   See :ref:`test_and_optimize` for the required settings and steps.

 After programming the board controller, you must program the main controller with the LTE Sensor Gateway sample.
 Program the main controller as follows: